 Q. Why is my paint not the same color that is on the website?

-A. Many answers on this one, screen resolution, angle of the light, type of light you are looking at the part, the mil thickness of your part.
-The pictures are to give a general idea of the color, and we sell sample panels so you can compare the part to the product.
+A. There are many answers on this one; screen resolution, angle of the light, type of light you are looking at the part, the mil thickness of your part, etc. The pictures are there to give a general idea of the color, and we sell sample panels so you can compare the part to the product.